Last updated on September 13th, 2023

 The Frank Gehry-designed BioMuseo is a celebration of architecture and nature on the Amador Causeway, a stretch of land made with sand from the Panama Canal.
 This kaleidoscopic daydream of a museum is Gehry’s first project in Latin America.

 PANAMA CITY ROOFTOPS

 What better place to feel the wind in your hair than on a fabulous, cloud-caressing rooftop?
 There are so many rooftop bars in Panama City.
 In the old town of Casco Viejo, one is particularly spoilt for choice.
 The scope of rooftop bars means that if you aren’t content where you are, you can essentially peer over your shoulder and peek at how things are going at the other nearby rooftops, which you can either see directly or hear the music playing from.

 Take your Panama City experience to new heights with a visit to Tantalo.
 This is one of the most popular rooftop bars in Panama City and has been the pulsating heartbeat of Casco Viejo’s nightlife scene for many years.
 Tantalo is actually a ten-room boutique hotel with a bar and restaurant on the ground floor, however, the rooftop terrace is the jewel in its crown.
-The sunset-lovers start arriving in the late afternoon to wine and dine on quinoa and chickpea salads, sautéed octopus with coconut milk, and other fine culinary creations.
+The sunset lovers start arriving in the late afternoon to wine and dine on well-dressed culinary creations.

 Lazotea was one of the first rooftop bars in Panama City to have a swimming pool that you could actually swim in.
 It’s a fabulous place for parties and celebrations under twinkling lights.